-Non-native English speaking students will learn advanced level grammar and language structures applicable to college writing as well as strategies for editing their own writing.
-Strongly recommended corequisite for students enrolled in ESL 371 Academic English II.
-Advisory: ESL 371 is strongly advised as a corequisite
+Teaches Non-native English speaking students advanced level grammar and language structures applicable to college writing as well as strategies for editing their own writing.
+Strongly recommended corequisite for students enrolled in ESL 71 Academic English II.
+Students may choose the Pass/No Pass grading option.
+Advisory: ESL 071 is strongly advised as a corequisite.